rootsandberries/irm-r-and-litsearchr/01-introduction-to-rstudio.md

 >
 > 1. Create a new .R file called `my_first_script.R`.
 > 2. Type in `file.create("my_first_script.R")` in the console pane in RStudio Cloud and in the script pane in RStudio.
 > 3. Write each line of the following code separately in the console pane in RStudio Cloud and in the script pane in RStudio and identify where the results are found.
-To execute code in RStudio you use Ctrl+Enter (Cmd+Enter on a Mac) and the execute code in RStudio Cloud you use Enter.
+To execute code in RStudio and RStudio Cloud you use Ctrl+Enter (Cmd+Enter on a Mac).
 >
 > ~~~
 > ## to create a new .R file